 Tasks distribution was managed by the team leader who took responsibility for assigning and distributing the team’s workload.
 All tasks were documented within the team’s central task tracking tool.
 This tool gave members visibility of allocated work and task status.
 As each member had different skills and knowledge, the jobs could not be simply divided.
 Instead the project lead had to assess the task and balance workloads based on competency and experience.
 The combination of this tool and a diligent project leader resulted in a fair and even allotment of work.

-The distribution of tasks are shown in the below table which uses data sourced from the group contribution breakdown table in annex B. This contribution table combines the summaries of each individual’s task logs to calculate percentage of each member’s effort.
+The distribution of tasks are shown in the below table (Table 05) which uses data sourced from the group contribution breakdown table in annex B. This contribution table combines the summaries of each individual’s task logs to calculate percentage of each member’s effort.
 It should be noted that there could be discrepancies between how individuals record their task-hours and that the team felt that all members evenly contributed throughout this project.